 - Taking 10 deep breaths

-- Talking to a friend

 - Thinking of good things

-- Cinging global

 - Drawing or coloring

+- Talking to a friend

+- Singing a song

-- Singing a songGoing for a walk
+- Going for a walk

 - Playing a game

 - Hugging myself

 - Praying to God

 - Fidgeting with an item (Make your own stress ball if you can!)

 Note these down, if you can, and share it with your partner.
 Check if there is something you would like to add to your toolbox from their list.

 Next, role-play a situation to show how you will use your toolbox.